Abaco-Systems/axis-takyon/README.md

 - performance: Calculates the latency and throughput of any supported interconnect.
 - determinism: Shows the determinism of an interconnect via multple trasfer times displayed in a histogram.
 - fault_tolerant: Shows that connections can be broken (via timeouts, cable disconnection, or control-C) then recover from the failure.
+- barrier: Uses the graph extension functions to create a pipeline and barrier collective, where the barrier is used to synchronize the pipeline processing.
 - pipeline: Uses the graph extension functions to create a long data processing path by connecting a set of Takyon paths in series.
 - scatter_gather: Uses the graph extension functions to create a collective example similar to MPI.
 - connectionless: Shows how Takyon can also be used with one sided connectionless interconnects (including multicast), such as live streaming and IO devices like GigE cameras, Lidar, analog-to-digital and digital-to-analog.